DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_no_ext_for_final.md

       type: string
     - name: test_field
       type: string
-"""
 ```

-In the above example, 'TestChild' is extending 'TestSchema'.
-'TestSchema' has the final modifier, meaning that any schema that extends it will fail the 'No Extension For Final' constraint.
+In the above example, `TestChild` is extending `TestSchema`.  `TestSchema` has the final modifier, meaning that any schema that extends it will fail the `No Extension For Final` constraint.